chrismooreproductions/shopping-cart-demo/README.md

 ## Readme

-This is a shopping page application built on React v16.9 in Typescript v3.6.3 compiling down to Javascript es5.
+This is a shopping page application built on React v16.9 in Typescript v3.6.3 compiling down to Javascript es5 using node 10.15.0.

 The project was scaffolded using create-react-app and for tests it uses Jest as the test runner and Enzyme for helpers.